National Tortellini Day (February 13)

 The History of the Holiday

-According to legend, it was created in the 1500s when an innkeeper was inspired by the navel of Venus, the Roman goddess of love.
+The dish is closely linked to Bologna, where it’s enjoyed during holidays and family gatherings.
+According to legend, tortellini was created in the 1500s after an innkeeper was inspired by the navel of Venus, the Roman goddess of love.

 Top 5 Facts About the Holiday

-3. In Bologna, tortellini is traditionally served in capon broth.
+3. In Bologna, tortellini is traditionally served in brodo (broth), not with sauce.

 Activities to Celebrate